bioconda/bioconda.github.io/_sources/recipes/hmftools-sage/README.rst.txt

    :replaces_section_title:
    :noindex:

-   SAGE is a somatic SNV\, MNV and small INDEL caller optimised to call narrow regions of the genome with high prior chance of a variant with very high sensitivity.
+   SAGE is a somatic SNV\, MNV and small INDEL caller optimised 100x tumor \/ 40x normal coverage\, but has a flexible set of filters that can be adapted to lower or higher depth coverage.

    :homepage: https://github.com/hartwigmedical/hmftools/tree/master/sage
    :license: GPL / GPL-3.0-only